Food Insecurity

 What is food security and what is food insecurity?

 People are food secure when they have stable access to nutritious, affordable, and culturally appropriate food.
-People who are food insecure worry about running out of food, compromise on food quality or quantity, or skip meals due to lack of money or access to food.
+People who are food insecure worry about running out of food, may compromise on food quality or quantity and may need to skip meals because they don’t have access to money for food.

-Food insecurity is a critical social issue impacting health, academic and economic potential.
-It disproportionately affects racialized communities, people with disabilities, and other marginalized groups.
-The Maple Leaf Centre for Food Security is working collaboratively across sectors to raise the profile of this pressing social issue, advocate for critical policies and invest in programs required to reduce food insecurity.
+Food insecurity is a devastating social issue impacting health, academic and economic potential, and quality of life.
+It disproportionately affects racialized communities, people with disabilities, and other equity-deserving groups.
+We are working collaboratively across sectors to raise awareness of food insecurity, advocate for critical policies, and invest in scalable programs required to reduce food insecurity.

 The Stats

-• 50% of people over the age of 15 living in food insecure households have some form of disability***
+See the source - 50% of people over the age of 15 living in food-insecure households have a disability.

 About The Maple Leaf Centre for Food Security